JanHuss/JanHuss.github.io/_posts/2019-05-01-DNA-Data-Not-Available.md

 description: First released album
 author: Jan
 date: 2019-05-01
 categories: [4.
-MUSIC PRODUCTION, COMPOSITIONS]
+Music Production, Compositions]
-tags: [musicproduction, jphuzzle]
+tags: [music production, sound design, jphuzzle]
 ---

 After the Blue Dot festival, I made a decision to release an album.
 The concept was a 12 track album with the style of chiptune meets progressive house.
 The names of the sounds were a tribute to the artist Deadmau5 who has often mentioned his hatred to naming things.